-I genuinely believe it is a great time to be a wrestling fan and there really is something for everybody out there.
+I genuinely believe it is a great time to be a wrestling fan and there is something for everybody out there.
 If you want old-school grit with a modern twist, there’s MLW.
-If you want a hard hitting sports presentation, there’s NJPW.
+If you want a hard-hitting sports presentation, there’s NJPW.
 Like your wrestlers to defy gravity?
 Give AAA a try.
-More into blood soaked violence?
+More into blood-soaked violence?
 CZW has your back (with a steel chair to it).
 And if it’s sports entertainment you crave WWE is as reliable as ever (even if the current quality isn’t).

 For me, though, variety is key.
-Everyone’s favourite hardcore legend Mick Foley described it as ‘the scientifically proven “three ring circus” theory of wrestling, in that there is something for everyone.
+Everyone’s favorite hardcore legend Mick Foley described it as ‘the scientifically proven “three-ring circus” theory of wrestling, in that there is something for everyone.
 If you didn’t like the clowns, you would like the elephants, and so on and so forth.’

 The benefit to promotions of taking this approach is that it will potentially give them the biggest yield of fans to draw into their product, increasing their revenue significantly.
 The more people you can appeal to, the more tickets you can potentially sell.